fizcris/CarND-Advanced-Lane-Lines/README.md

     </tr>
 </table>

- Be carefull to save the M and Minv matrices in order to `unwarp` the iamge later on.
+ Be careful to save the M and Minv matrices in order to `unwarp` the image later on.

-Note that the destination lines go above the upper limit of the projected image, that is a technique used to amplify the lines to make the polynomial fit easier.
+Note that the destination lines go above the upper limit of the projected image, which is a technique used to amplify the lines to make the polynomial fit easier.

 ## Notebook output:
 + Warped images of ROI pictures